-What Toner Should You Use For Orange Hair?
+What Toner To Use For Orange Hair?
+The Best Guide

 Platinum or silver hair is all the rage this year, and for a good reason – it definitely adds edge to your look and effectively turns heads.
 However, there's a problem of keeping it from turning into that dreaded brassy shade.

 And some, judged by the hair and beauty forum and site SOS queries, have unfortunately stumbled into this pitfall.
 When your hair does turn brassy during the bleaching process, you would want to know what toner to use for orange hair?

 Let's define what exactly brassy or orange hair looks like, for those who are in doubt (or in denial?).

 Instead of that desirable ashy blonde or light brunette hair color that you're aiming for, you instead have strands that are rather on the yellow or reddish side.
 In some cases, it's even decidedly yellow-orange.

 You can confirm this by holding a color swatch of the hair color you want against your hair and see the difference.

 It's important to understand how bleached hair turns brassy so you know how to avoid that from happening.
 Typically, the orange hue takes over when the hair color starts to fade away.